-- In October 2019 the school received a Section 5 Ofsted and was graded 'Outstanding' in all categories under the new framework. - Comprehensive, relevant and reflective action planning ensures well informed strategies are put in place to sustain and develop provision and outcomes for all pupils - Staff share good practice and view teaching as a collective responsibility and are actively engaged in their own development. - A robust and responsive professional development plan is delivered in partnership with our two federated partner schools.
-Staff evaluations of weekly training sessions are very positive. - Systems to support teachers at all stages of their career including ECT and RQT programmes and developing excellent practice programmes use structured coaching and mentoring to ensure strong teaching across the curriculum.
+- In October 2019 the school received a Section 5 Ofsted and was graded 'Outstanding' in all categories under the new framework. - Comprehensive, relevant and reflective action planning ensures well informed strategies are put in place to sustain and develop provision and outcomes for all pupils. - Staff share good practice and view teaching as a collective responsibility and are actively engaged in their own development. - A robust and responsive professional development plan is delivered in partnership with our Notes and response photosoftial development plan by development plan by the second metal metal partner and the second two federated partners schools.
+Staff evaluations of weekly training sessions are very positive.
+Systems to support teachers at all stages of their career including ECT and RQT programmes - and developing excellent practice programmes use structured coaching and mentoring to ensure strong teaching across the curriculum.
 This is evaluated through monitoring and observations of effectiveness undertaken by a range of leaders. - Staff are consulted regularly over the impact of policies and their opinions sought.
-Our feedback policy was revised as a result of this in 2022.
+Our feedback policy was revised as a result of this in 2024.
 Annual workload audit questions in the staff survey result in changes to federation policy, for example to the frequency of delivery of staff meetings across sites in response to teacher time concerns.
 We provide teachers with additional non-teaching time to deliver leadership roles and during the week to allow for preparation and marking.
 After school meetings are kept to a minimum.
 A Language for Leaders programme is in place to ensure all staff in leadership roles receive progressive training.
 This supports an effective succession planning model. - Our annual staff survey is used to continuously improve and develop and provision.
 Staff retention is strong as a result.
-In 2023, 94% of staff agreed they had a good work life balance and 90% agreed that wellbeing was well considered. - We are an accredited Stonewall Champion and actively seeks to promote inclusion and diversity.
+In 2024, 100% of staff agreed they enjoy working at Southwold and are proud of what we achieve. - We are an accredited Stonewall Champion and actively seeks to promote inclusion and diversity.
 Prejudice is not tolerated.
 A range of opportunities for pupils to share opinion and have an active voice in the school have been established resulting in excellent relationships between staff, pupils and parents and a highly positive school culture being developed. - There is a highly constructive and ambitious dialogue between the school leadership and the governing body.
 Governors are well informed of the current school context and challenge robustly when needed.
 Induction for new governors is effective including mentoring and a training programme.
 Governors are proactive in attending termly visits to the school and in undertaking link governance roles.
-They have high expectations for outcomes and provision
+They have high expectations for outcomes and provision for pupils.